MicrosoftDocs/fabric-docs/docs/data-factory/cicd-copy-job.md

 With Git integration and deployment pipeline supported for Copy Job, users can leverage their own Git repositories in Azure DevOps or GitHub and utilize Fabric’s built-in Deployment Pipelines, enabling seamless CI/CD workflows.
 This integration marks an important step toward expanding CI/CD capabilities across all Fabric items, empowering users with advanced, reliable development tools for their data projects.

-## Get started with Git integration for Copy job
+## Get started with Git integration for Copy Job

 Take the following steps to set up Git integration for your Copy Job in Data Factory: